winery/winery/README.md

 We take vulnerability reports serious.
 Here a list of the publicly disclosed ones.

-- Winery is volunarable to XSS.
+- Winery is vulnerable to XSS.
 All data input in the front end is NOT sanitized and sent back as is.
 For instance, you can try it out at Administration -> Namespase -> Add.

 ## Getting Started